friction2d/friction2d.github.io/_drafts/friction-095.md

   * Friction include a small set of default resolutions and fps
   * Friction will remember new resolutions and fps for easy access later
   * The presets can be configured in preferences
-* Timeline: improved handle and ticks (UI)
-* Bundle expressions presets in-app
+* Bundle expression presets in-app
 * Initial multi-window support
   * The timeline can run in it's own window (View=>Timeline Window)
   * The render queue can run in it's own window (View=>Queue Window)
 * Friction can be installed through winget (Windows Package Manager)
-* Added Ubuntu 23.10 binaries
+* Added Ubuntu 23.10 package
 * Skia: fix for CVE-2023-4863
 * Various minor UI tweaks